kucars/semantic_based_exploration/README.md

 # Semantic Based Exploration
-The repository aims to provide an exploration algorithm and relevant packages to enable a semantic-aware autonomous exploration task for robots in indoor environments.
+This repository aims to provide an exploration algorithm and relevant packages to enable a semantic-aware autonomous exploration task for robots in indoor environments.

 # Installation
 This setup is tested with:
 * Ubuntu 18
 * ROS Melodic
 * CUDA 10.1
-* PX4 v10.1
+* PX4 v1.10.1

-We prepared a docker image which includes all the neccessary installation steps.
+We provided a docker image which includes all the neccessary installation steps.
 This is the fastest way to run and test this package.

 ## Docker image installation
 First, you need to install docker.
 You can use the [setup_docker.sh](https://github.com/kucars/semantic_based_exploration/blob/pre_release/setup_docker.sh) script for that.